Johnny Harris (journalist): Vox and The New York Times

 After leaving Vox, Harris produced several video essays for the Opinion section of The New York Times.
 In 2021, he was the video producer on an opinion piece titled "Blue States, You're the Problem", which won an Emmy Award.

-YouTube channel
+Independent journalism and Newpress

-Harris's personal YouTube channel continues the explanatory style of his previous work, covering topics such as international affairs, geography, and history.
+In 2020, Harris created his personal YouTube channel, that continued the explanatory style of his previous work, covering topics such as international affairs, geography, and history.
+As of September 2026, his channel has 7.96 million subscribers.